Hart girls track team dominates state meet, runs away with title

 Hart’s girls narrowly missed a second event title in the 400-meter relay.
 The team of Aspen Boutell, Lauren VanderLaan, Kendall Williamson and Addi Hovey ran a terrific race and placed second, as West Michigan Conference foe Montague nipped them at the line by just 0.12 seconds.
 The team’s time was 50.36.

-The Pirates' performances in events beyond their usual forte of distance running were a huge factor all season for them, and were again in the title win.
-Hovey, a freshman, also took a second-place by herself, putting forth a great effort in high jump to post a mark of 5-4, just one inch shy of the winning height by Lawton's Heidi Newhouse.
+The Pirates’ performances in events beyond their usual forte of distance running were a huge factor all season for them, and were again in the title win.
+Hovey, a freshman, also took a second-place by herself, putting forth a great effort in high jump to post a mark of 5 feet, 4 inches, just one inch shy of the winning height by Lawton’s Heidi Newhouse.

 “We’ve been a lot deeper this year in sprints,” Audrey Enns said.
 “That was always our weakness in the past.
 Our distance girls got stronger, and we gained some sprint girls from the middle school, freshmen this year, and that’s been awesome.”